Stock market today: Wall Street rises with hopes for pause to rate hikes - KESQ

 NEW YORK (AP) — Wall Street is rising Thursday with hopes that the Federal Reserve may soon take it easier on its hikes to interest rates.

-The S&P 500 was 0.9% higher in afternoon trading after a suite of reports painted a split U.S. economy.
-The job market remains remarkably solid, but manufacturing is weakening and shoppers of all kinds are feeling more pressure.
-Altogether, investors saw the data pushing the Fed to refrain from hiking rates at its next meeting in two weeks, which would be the first time that’s happened in more than a year.
+The S&P 500 was 1% higher in late trading after a suite of reports painted a split U.S. economy.
+The job market remains remarkably solid, but manufacturing is weakening and retailers are seeing shoppers under pressure.
+Altogether, investors saw the data pushing the Fed toward not hiking rates at its meeting in two weeks, which would be the first time that’s happened in more than a year.

 One positive for the market came late Wednesday when the House of Representatives approved a deal to prevent a possibly catastrophic default on the U.S. government’s debt.
 But that was what Wall Street expected, and only a trip-up for the deal before it gets signed by President Joe Biden would likely cause big waves for stocks.